- All taxi licensing applicants (new and renewal) undertake a medical upon initial application and every five years

 - For holders of the current PSV or HGV licences, who can produce evidence of a current medical examination, we will accept the PSV or HGV entitlement in lieu of a medical at age 45, 50, 55 and 60.
 You will be required to produce medicals at 25, 30, 35 and 40.

-- Book an appointment for a Group II Medical Assessment with your GP or with a doctor at our approved practice (below).
+- Book an appointment for a Group II Medical Assessment with your GP or with a doctor at our approved providers (below).

 - After the assessment, submit the completed original Medical Assessment Report form to the licensing office as soon as possible.
 Post it to Cambridge City Council, Licensing team, PO Box 700, Cambridge CB1 0JH, or hand deliver to our customer service centre.

 Contact us for a printed copy of the medical assessment form.

 The practitioner carrying out the medical is required to complete and sign a Medical Certificate to state whether they declare you fit or unfit to drive a Hackney Carriage or Private Hire Vehicle.

 For new applicants, the medical certificate will only be accepted if it is dated within eight weeks of the completion of all stages of the application process.

 If you have any questions, contact us or the DVLA.

 Medical issues that might affect your application

 Licence holders and applicants must consider the medical conditions listed below.
 We might refuse to grant an application or revoke an existing licence where an applicant has any of the listed conditions:

 - Neurological disorders - Epilepsy, blackouts, narcolepsy and sleep disorders, Multiple Sclerosis/Parkinson’s disease, cerebrovascular disease.